 Input methodologies review

-This page includes information on the review of the input methodologies that the Commission must undertake within seven years of setting the input methodologies.
+This page includes information on the review of the input methodologies that the Commission must undertake within 7 years of setting the input methodologies.

 Input methodologies for electricity distribution services were determined in December 2010.